The Roulin Family: Augustine

 works where Augustine rocked her unseen cradle by a string.

 Van Gogh labeled the group of work La Berceuse meaning "our lullaby or the woman rocking the cradle."
 The colour and setting were intended to set the scene of a lullaby, meant to give comfort to "lonely souls."
-Van Gogh imagined the painting in several types of settings, such as on an Icelandic fishing boat cabin walls—or the center piece to two Sunflower paintings.
+Van Gogh imagined the painting in several types of settings, such as on an Icelandic fishing boat cabin walls—or the centerpiece to two Sunflower paintings.

 There is a fifth version of the painting at the Art Institute of Chicago.

 Armand

 Armand Roulin, the eldest son, was born on 5 May 1871 in Lambesc, and died on 14 November 1945.
 He was 17 years of age when portrayed by Van Gogh.

 Van Gogh's works depict a serious young man who at the time the paintings were made had left his parents' home, working as a blacksmith's apprentice.
 The Museum Folkwang work depicts Armand in what are likely his best clothes: an elegant fedora, vivid yellow coat, black waistcoat and tie.
 Armand's manner seems a bit sad, or perhaps bored by sitting.
 His figure fills the picture plane giving the impression that he is a confident, masculine young man.

 The second work, with his body slightly turned aside and his eyes looking down, appears to be a sad young man.
 Even the angle of the hat seems to indicate sadness.
-Both museum paintings were made on large canvas, 65 x 54 cm.
+Both museum paintings were made on large canvas, 65 × 54 cm.

 Loving Vincent, a movie based on the life of Vincent van Gogh, features Armand Roulin as the main character.
-In it, Roulin's asked by his father, Joseph, to deliver a letter to Vincent's brother, Theo van Gogh.
+In it, Roulin is asked by his father, Joseph, to deliver a letter to Vincent's brother, Theo van Gogh.
 The critically acclaimed film employed oil painters trained to paint like van Gogh.
 Their paintings were used in each frame of the movie, using stills of van Gogh's real paintings and basing Armand Roulin's character design on another of van Gogh's paintings.
 Many of van Gogh's portraits, like Portrait of Armand Roulin (1888), provided designs for the movie's characters.